briancappello/flask-unchained/docs/tutorial/02_views_templates_and_static_assets.rst

 Layout Template
 ^^^^^^^^^^^^^^^
 In order to share as much code as possible between templates, it's best practice to abstract away the shared boilerplate into ``templates/layout.html``.
-Just like vanilla Flask, Flask Unchained uses the Jinja2 templating engine.
+Flask Unchained uses the Jinja2 templating engine.
 If you're unfamiliar with what anything below is doing, I recommend checking out the excellent `official Jinja2 documentation <jinja.pocoo.org/docs/>`_.

 Now let's write our ``templates/layout.html`` file: